 Hi Andrew, could you tell us a little about what Safely does?

-So, the goal with Safely is to help make homeowners feel comfortable.
+So, the goal with Safely is to help make homeowners feel comfortable to make the vacation rental experience, and guest screening, safer.
 We do this in a number of ways:

 First, we conduct background checks on all of our guests using our worldwide database of rental guest history.
 It holds data on over 1 million vacation nights and captures the likes of house rule violations, disputed payments and property damage.
 We also verify guest identity and scan over 200 global fraud and crime databases including money laundering, Interpol, terrorist lists, sex offender lists, and felony records in the United States.